siju-s/tech-blog/content/blog/cmake-assets/index.md

 title: "Cmake - Copy files to assets"
 category: "Android"
 date: "2024-04-20T18:20:03.284Z"
-description: "Cmake allows to copy files to assets"
+description: "Cmake allows to copy files to assets so that it can be packaged into your `apk` or `aar`."
 ---
 Cmake allows to copy files to assets so that it can be packaged into your `apk` or `aar`.
 To do this, use the following command in your `CmakeLists.txt`.